xiangxinyue/xiangxinyue.github.io/about.md

 **Software Developer Full Time, BMO Financial Group, Mar 2022 - Present.**

-- Based in the Global Head Quarter at the Toronto.
+- Based in the Global Head Quarter in the Toronto.

 - Payment and Treasury Team.